myriadrf/LimeSDR_GW/README.md

 - `--with-bios` enables *LiteX bios*
 - `--load` to load the bitstream (Volatile memory)
 - `--write` to write the bitstream (SPI Flash)

+## LimeSDR Mini v1 Boot

+This section explains why two distinct bitstreams are required:
+- one for the **Golden** bitstream
+- one for the **Operational** bitstream.

+### MAX10 Limitations in Dual Image Configuration Mode

+The Intel MAX10 FPGA has certain restrictions in *Dual Image Configuration Mode*:
+- **RAM cannot be used as ROM**, leading to increased resource usage.
+This limits the available features in the gateware, which is why the LMS7002 transceiver and RX/TX paths are disabled in the Golden bitstream.
+- **Preinitialized ROM can only be configured once**.
+If the operational bitstream relies on ROM, the Golden bitstream cannot.

+The solution to bypass these limitations is:
+- using *UFM* section (internal flash) to store firmware for operational: no ROM are used allowing a full featured gateware
+- using *ROM* only for Golden: this bitstream will be able to erases/reprograms internal flash but has nothing related to the RF

+Operational bitstream can't be used to reprogram internal_flash because firmware is executed directly from the Flash, but this one will be erased during the update sequence.

+### Solution

+To work around these limitations:
+- The **UFM (User Flash Memory) section** is used to store firmware for the operational bitstream.
+Since no ROM is required, this allows for a fully featured gateware and let **Golden bitstream** using ROM.
+- **ROM is used only for the Golden bitstream**, which is responsible for erasing and reprogramming the internal flash but does not interact with RF functionality.

+### Why the Operational Bitstream Cannot Reprogram Internal Flash

+The operational bitstream cannot be used for internal flash reprogramming because its firmware runs directly from flash memory.
+During an update, this memory is erased, making it unavailable for execution.

 ## Tests